BillowLabs/bitbazaar-book/index.md

 2. Teach a subject, to master a subject
 3. Provide maximum understanding, with minimal effort

-That last one warrants a bit more elaboration.
 Cryptocurrencies can be complex, but understanding them does not need to be difficult or painful.
 By the end of this book you will have a deep enough understanding to have meaningful conversations with anyone about cryptocurrencies.

 ### Learn About Cryptocurrencies

 This book is intended for anyone looking to *learn* about cryptocurrencies.
 This book is not intended to provide any investment advice or as a recommendation regarding a course of action.
-It is not a how to or instruction manual.
+It is not a "how to" or instruction manual.
 It is intended to provide information and illustrations for educational and entertainment purposes.

 ### A Living Book